MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/windows-laps-troubleshooting-guidance.md

 ### Resolution

 - Identify if there's a resource issue like a memory leak or out of memory issue.
 Reboot the machine to verify if you observe a similar error.
-- A third party application or filter driver that is managing the same managed user don't let Windows LAPS to manage the password.
+- A third-party application or filter driver that is managing the same managed user don't let Windows LAPS to manage the password.

 ## Event ID 10025